 HEALTHY FOOD CAN BE TASTY TOO

-People are much more conscious about the health problems of too much fried food but enjoy the taste.
-Low fat fryers use little or no oil but still provide the taste that people are used to.
+People are much more conscious about the health problems of too much fried food but enjoy the taste. the best Low fat fryers use little or no oil but still provide the taste that people are used to.
 Healthy low fat fryers are now officially the most desirable new purchase for the kitchen.
 By now you will probably at least have seen one of the health fryer ranges, or possible know someone who owns one.
 This section is for those people who are interested in finding out more about low fat fryers and who may even be ready to make a purchase.
 We explain all you need to know about Low Fat Fryers and how these differ from Halogen Ovens, which are often confused but definitely not the same.

 Low Fat Fryers and Halogen Ovens continued to be one of the best selling kitchen appliances in 2017/18, which is why we have put together the most comprehensive reviews available.
 It is hard to imagine fried food without the deep fat fryer and the associated pan of oil but that is exactly what these healthy low fat fryers do.
 These AirFryers ‘fry’ your food without needing a pan of oil.
-Not only does this result in a healthy fryer but the no oil fryer is a safe fryer since you don’t need to boil a pan of oil in the kitchen.
+Not only does this result in a health fryer but the no oil fryer is a safe fryer since you don’t need to boil a pan of oil in the kitchen.

 Deep fat fryers were an improvement on the original chip pan in terms of safety but still presented a fire hazard.
 The low fat fryer or air fryer removes this risk, making the kitchen a safer environment.
 The choice used to be Tefal versus Breville but things have progressed far beyond this with other suppliers entering the market such as Philips & Duronic etc.